Just like almost everything else in the house, the refrigerator can pose a danger to your child.

 - SUPER STRONG!
 HIGH SECURITY!
 This high quality WHITE refrigerator lock will protect your medicines, alcohol, or even...

-- NO DRILLING REQUIRED!
-Uses the strongest 3M VHB tape available - When properly installed, the plates are permanent and...
+- PERMANENT AND NO DRILLING REQUIRED!
+Uses the strongest 3M VHB tape available - When properly installed, the plates are...

 - THIS IS MUCH MORE THAN JUST A CHILD PROOF LOCK! - The strength of this refrigerator lock can handle situations from...